aggregat4/dendriform/README.md

 ## Next Steps

+1. Our current EventLog implementation stores 2 kinds of events and uses two tables for that since we have tree events and node events.
+We should probably change this and use more basic building blocks:
+    1. each event log is a generic EventLog<T> where T is the payload
+    1. each event log just has one event table, and the eventid is the counter
+    1. a higher level abstraction wraps around those basic event logs and implements the logic for getChildIds, getParentId, loadNode, loadTree.
+They maintain the caches, load all the events if necessary, etc. This could be the repository?
+Caches can be maintained based on subscriptions and initially constructed with a getEventsSince(0).
 1. Implement sync (Hah!)
 1. Implement suport for hashtags and @-tags (with toggle filter like Workflowy)
 1. Implement import of some standard format (probably at least the workflowy opml?)